Indian Administrative Service: Career progression

+Completion of probation is followed by an executive role in a district as a district collector cum district magistrate, which lasts several years.
+After this tenure as a district magistrate or district collector or deputy commissioner, IAS officers can be posted to various positions in the state government.
+These positions include secretary or principal secretary in different departments, director of a department, divisional commissioner, or chairman of a government corporation.
+The specific positions depend on the officer's seniority, experience, and performance.
+The highest positions that an IAS officer can attain include chief secretary of a state or cabinet secretary of the country.

 In 2015 it was announced that a new designation of assistant secretary at the Central Secretariat had been created to enable new IAS officers to be posted to Delhi for a three-month assignment as part of their training regime.
 IAS officers were previously only permitted to go on a deputation once assigned to the Central Secretariat after nine years of service in their home cadre.
 It was observed that the experience of central functions was severely lacking among these deputations, resulting in this change in their training.
 As part of the new system, IAS assistant secretaries are supposed to work on projects—a new policy in their respective areas—and present it to their respective ministries; of all projects, 36 are selected to be presented before all secretaries of the Government of India; consequently, 16 are selected to be before the Cabinet Secretary and a final eight are selected for presentation before the Prime Minister.

-Completion of this probation is followed by an executive role in a district as a collector cum district magistrate, which lasts several years.
-After this tenure as a district magistrate, the officer may be promoted to head a whole state division, as a divisional commissioner.